-Native C++ classes support dynamic allocation and deallocation of objects by providing the new and delete operators.
+C++ supports dynamic allocation and deallocation of objects using the new and delete operators.
 These operators allocate memory for objects from a pool called the free store.
 The new operator calls the special function operator new, and the delete operator calls the special function operator delete.

-The new function in the Standard C++ Library supports the behavior specified in the C++ standard and throws a std::bad_alloc exception if memory allocation fails.
+In Visual C++ .NET 2002, the new function in the Standard C++ Library will support the behavior specified in the C++ standard, which is to throw a std::bad_alloc exception if the memory allocation fails.

-The C Runtime Library's new function throws a std::bad_alloc exception if memory allocation fails.
+In Visual C++ 2005, the C Runtime Library's new function will also throw a std::bad_alloc exception if the memory allocation fails.

-If you want to use the non-throwing version of new for the C Runtime Library, link your program together with nothrownew.obj.
+If you still want the non-throwing version of new for the C Runtime Library, link your program with nothrownew.obj.
 However, when you link with nothrownew.obj, new in the Standard C++ Library will no longer function.

-For a list of the library files that contain the C Runtime Library and the Standard C++ Library, see C Run-Time Libraries.
+For a list of the library files that comprise the C Runtime Library and the Standard C++ Library, see C Run-Time Libraries.